benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

   colleague [Steve Blackburn](https://twitter.com/stevemblackburn) has a blogpost in the works about this)

-- this step required the most manual work, which was certainly a hassle in the early stages of the scheduling process when things are changing a lot, however the convenience of being able to collaboratively work on the spreadsheet was a net win
+- this step required the most manual work (in particular the manual "Download as `.csv`" step) which was certainly a hassle in the early stages of the scheduling process when things are changing a lot, however the convenience & familiarity of a spreadsheet was a net win

-- the [website infrastructure](#website) has a place for writing python scripts, and [we used this a lot](https://github.com/australasian-computer-music-association/acmc2020/blob/master/scripts/process_videos.py) to run consistency checks & other helpful analyses (because checking stuff
+- the [website infrastructure](#website) has a place for putting python scripts, and [we used this a lot](https://github.com/australasian-computer-music-association/acmc2020/blob/master/scripts/process_videos.py) to run consistency checks & other helpful analyses (because checking stuff